EAmbrozas/to-do-list/README.md

 <h3 id="project-creation">Project Creation</h3>
 <ul>
     <li>
-    I used <a href="https://github.com/Code-Institute-Org/gitpod-full-template">Code Institute Template</a> to start the project by clicking on a 'Use this template' dropdown menu and selecting 'Create a new repository'.
+    I used <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank">Code Institute Template</a> to start the project by clicking on a 'Use this template' dropdown menu and selecting 'Create a new repository'.
 I gave it a repository name 'to-do-list', checked the Include all branches checkbox and clicked on a green button called 'Create repository from template' to create repository.
     </li>
 </ul>

 <h3 id="start-project">Start Project in Gitpod</h3>
 <ol>
-    <li>Navigate to the Github <a href="https://github.com/EAmbrozas/to-do-list">repository</a>.</li>
+    <li>Navigate to the Github <a href="https://github.com/EAmbrozas/to-do-list" target="_blank">repository</a>.</li>
     <li>Clik green 'Gitpod' button.</li>
 </ol>